Activity Card / Student I.D. Card

 Visitors of students are not allowed at Roy High School during school hours.
 No school-aged visitors include, but are not limited to, siblings, young children, friends or relatives from out of town, or students from other schools.
 Parents and other school patrons visiting the school must FIRST check in at the office and obtain a visitor’s pass.
 Please notify an administrator and/or the school’s resource officer if you have a concern about an unidentified visitor.
 Anyone violating this safe school policy could be detained, cited and/or arrested.
 Please be advised that we take the safety of our students very seriously.

 In order to provide proper safety and control, student parking regulations have been established.
 ALL STUDENT PARKING WILL BE IN THE EAST AND NORTH PARKING LOTS.
 All student vehicles parked in the Roy High School parking lots MUST display a CURRENT student parking decal in the window.
 By completing the parking form (which can be obtained at the main office) and paying $10.00 to the bookkeeper, you may obtain a parking decal.
+The purchase of a parking pass does not guarantee you a parking space.
 All vehicles parked in our lots should be locked and not contain items of value.
 Roy High is not responsible for items that are stolen or vehicles that are damaged.
 Any vehicle suspected of harboring illegal substances is subject to search by the administration.
 Vehicles are NOT allowed to park in fire lanes, on sidewalks, on the grass, in No Parking zones, in the driver’s education area after 3:45 p.m., in visitor’s/handicapped slots, or block any access lanes such as those for emergency vehicles or deliveries.
 Numbered parking stalls are reserved for faculty, staff, substitute teachers and visitors.
 Students are not to park in these areas.
 ANY VEHICLE ILLEGALLY PARKED IS SUBJECT TO TICKETING, TOWING or BOOTING AT THE DRIVER'S EXPENSE, WITHOUT WARNING!
-Students parked in the visitor or handicapped areas marked in front of school will be towed.
+Students parked in the visitor or handicapped areas marked in front of school may be towed.
 Parking violations will result in a $10.00 citation.

 Personal Searches of Students